Dyson launches legal action against Samsung

-Dyson said in a statement it had issued proceedings in the English High Court against Samsung Electronics (005930.KS), a subsidiary of the Korean conglomerate, relating to the steering mechanism used by the Samsung Motion Sync vacuum cleaner.
+Dyson said in a statement it had issued proceedings in the English High Court against Samsung Electronics, a subsidiary of the Korean conglomerate, relating to the steering mechanism used by the Samsung Motion Sync vacuum cleaner.

 "This looks like a cynical rip off by the giant Korean company Samsung," company founder James Dyson said.